Friday, September 10 - Sunday, September 12, 2021

 We are looking to build an interdisciplinary community of participants including Columbia students, researchers, faculty, and professionals from our local community networks and beyond who have domain expertise, experience, and skills such as AI, data science, policy, community perspectives, startup experience, venture investing, and more.
 Diverse perspectives, backgrounds, and experience levels are welcome!
 All teams should have at least one Columbia student to participate.

 Everyone should join a team prior to the Hackathon.
 Use the “Founders seeking team members” and “Team members seeking ventures” forms above to express your interest.
 You will then receive an email invitation to join the Columbia Hacking for Humanity Slack workspace to see responses from others and find your team.
-Two hosted speed networking events online prior this hackathon, will also provide opportunities to meet other participants.
+Two hosted team building mixers/speed networking events online prior this hackathon, will also provide opportunities to meet other participants.
 If you already have a group, feel free to work with them, but we strongly advise ensuring that you have a range of talent, backgrounds, skills, and interdisciplinary perspectives drawn from across the Columbia network, local communities, and beyond.
 Diverse and inclusive teams generate more insights, make better decisions, and produce more robust venture solutions and outcomes!

 Each team will be matched to at least 1-2 mentors and have access to a specialist mentor pool serving all teams.
 During the Hackathon, students will engage with a series of speakers and workshops that will provide them with the tools to use over the 3 days.
 Topics will include design thinking, customer discovery, business model testing, data analytics and metrics, pitching, and more.
 Students will have access to a participant guide that will provide additional resources, frameworks, tools, and advice.

 Participants will finish the Hackathon with a rudimentary Minimum Viable Product (MVP, no coding), a discovery/validation driven business model draft, a simple pitch deck, demo day experience, and a great time with new networks and stronger relationships inside and outside the University.
 Teams will pitch to an expert panel of judges, connect to a wider audience of mentors, advisors, and impact investors, and compete for recognition, cash awards and prizes to further develop their ventures.
+Note that all teams should have at least one current Columbia/Barnard student to be eligible for awards and prizes.

 Columbia student team members can apply to take the B8527: Social Venture Incubator half semester course from October – December 2021 to continue developing their ventures.
 Non-student team members are welcome guests for this course.
 Columbia University also has a range of related coursework and resources including business plan competitions, accelerators, and investment funds, including the Tamer Fund for Social Ventures.
 Explore more online here.